gjcliff/gjcliff.github.io/docs/_posts/2023-12-18-drawing-with-franka.md

 toc: true
 math: true
 ---
-Use robot manipulation, admittance control, computer vision, and machine learning to play word games with the Franka robot arm.
+Using robot manipulation, admittance control, computer vision, and machine learning to play word games with the Franka robot arm.

 ## [Link to this project's Github](https://github.com/gjcliff/Franka-Word-Games)